khamm004/CS100-Project/README.md

  > ./main

  > or run
- > g++ -g -O0 -o main src/main.cpp src/character.cpp
+ > g++ -g -O0 -o main src/main.cpp sr/character.cpp
  >
  ## Testing
  > In order to test our project, we used the Google Test Framework to unit test our code.
- > We tested the following:
- > Abstract Factory pattern (CharacterFactory)
+We tested the following: Abstract Factory pattern (CharacterFactory), Strategy Pattern (Attack), Fight Sequence, Menu, selectCharacter , GameTree
- > Strategy Pattern (Attack)
- > Fight Sequence
- > Menu
- > selectCharacter
- > GameTree
  > For aspects that require user input, we tested it on the terminal.
 Screenshots are provided below.
  >
  >![Screenshot](test1.png)
  >
  >![Screenshot](test3.png)
- >
- > For the integration testing of the GameTree: refer to the screenshots above.